-- 5. As noted, the EC's responses have provided additional confirmation of the complainants' case even though the complainants' first submissions were more than sufficient and no additional confirmation was required.
-The confirmation has followed a consistent pattern: the EC has repeatedly submitted information supposedly in support of its positions, but each time the EC's information is both consistent with the existence of a moratorium, and indeed provide further support for complainants' contentions that the EC has adopted a moratorium and has failed to process applications without "undue delay." - 6.
-The first U.S. submission provided overwhelming evidence that the EC adopted and maintained a moratorium under both its deliberate release and novel food directives.
-EC officials and bodies from across the range of EC institutions the Commission, the Council, the Parliament, and member States have acknowledged the existence of the moratorium.
-Giving just one example, Commissioner Byrne, when speaking to the member States in February 2003, said that "we must lift the moratorium."
-Although no further confirmation is needed, we are attaching one further official acknowledgment of the moratorium.
-We do so only because the EC in this dispute has claimed ignorance of the moratorium, and has asked us to explain it.
-We will refer to Exhibit US-147.
-This exhibit is from a French Government website.
-The exhibit asks and answer the question, "What is the de facto moratorium on GMOs?".
-Hopefully it will save time as we go through the questions and answers this afternoon.
-Earlier, the EC stated that it wanted to ask the United States what the moratorium is.
-We would suggest that if the EC wants a definition, the EC should refer to this exhibit, which describes the moratorium, at least in the view of the Government of France.
-Indeed, as the United States has noted before, it is only in the context of this dispute that the EC denies the existence of the moratorium.
+2. The EC's submissions have provided additional confirmation of the complainants' case - even though the complainants' first submissions were more than sufficient and no additional confirmation was required.
+The confirmation has followed a consistent pattern: the EC has repeatedly submitted information supposedly in support of its positions, but each time the EC's information is both consistent with the existence of a moratorium, and indeed provide further support for complainants' contentions that the EC has adopted a moratorium and has failed to process applications without "undue delay."

+3. The first U.S. submission provided overwhelming evidence that the EC adopted and maintained a moratorium under both its deliberate release and novel food directives.
+EC officials and bodies from across the range of EC institutions - the Commission, the Council, the Parliament, and member States - have acknowledged the existence of the moratorium.
+Although no further confirmation is needed, the United States is providing one further official acknowledgment of the moratorium.
+The United States does so only because the EC in this dispute has claimed ignorance of the moratorium, and has asked the complainants to explain it.
+The exhibit, from a French Government website, asks and answer the question, "What is the de facto moratorium on GMOs?"
+The United States suggests that if the EC wants a definition of the moratorium, the EC should refer to this exhibit, which describes the moratorium, at least in the view of the Government of France.